More than a pen

 Warnings and Precautions

-- Thromboembolic Events: Venous and arterial thromboembolic events were reported in 1.3% of patients (4/320) in Alhemo® clinical trials.
-These cases occurred in patients with multiple risk factors for thromboembolism, including the use of high doses or prolonged treatment with factor products or bypassing agents (2 of 4 events).
+- Thromboembolic Events (TEs): Venous and arterial TEs were reported in 1.3% of patients (4/320) who also had multiple risk factors, including the use of high doses or prolonged treatment with factor products or bypassing agents (2 of 4 events).
+Risk factors for TEs may also include conditions in which tissue factor is overexpressed (eg, atherosclerotic disease, crush injury, cancer, disseminated intravascular coagulation, thrombotic microangiopathy, or septicemia).

-Inform patients treated with Alhemo® of signs and symptoms of thromboembolic events.
-Monitor patients for thromboembolic events.
-In case of suspicion of thromboembolic events, discontinue Alhemo® and initiate further investigations and management strategies
+Inform patients about and monitor them for signs and symptoms of TEs.
+In case of suspicion of TEs, discontinue Alhemo® and initiate further investigations and management strategies

 Indications and Usage

-Alhemo® (concizumab-mtci) injection 60 mg, 150 mg, or 300 mg is indicated for routine prophylaxis to prevent or reduce the frequency of bleeding episodes in adult and pediatric patients 12 years of age and older with hemophilia A (congenital factor VIII deficiency) with FVIII inhibitors and hemophilia B (congenital factor IX deficiency) with FIX inhibitors.
+Alhemo® (concizumab-mtci) injection 60 mg, 150 mg, or 300 mg is indicated for routine prophylaxis to prevent or reduce the frequency of bleeding episodes in adult and pediatric patients 12 years of age and older with hemophilia A with FVIII inhibitors and hemophilia B with FIX inhibitors.

 Important Safety Information cont'd